-The parameter search (page 158) can be used to search for a variable.
-This command searches for variable names which contain nscd and displays these with their current assignments:
+The parameter search (page 152) can be used to search for a variable.
+This command searches for variable names which contain ldap and displays these with their current assignments:

+'''

-\$ univention-config-registry search nscd
+$ univention-config-registry search ldap

+'''

 Alternatively, searches can also be performed for set variable values.
 This request searches for all variables set to primary.example.com: